What is the UKPT?

 Read our annual report here.

-Who is behind the UK Paruresis Trust?
+Who is behind the UKPT?

-We are a small group of volunteers who have one thing in common - we all have AP to a greater or lesser extent.
+We are a small group of volunteers who have one thing in common - we all have paruresis to a greater or lesser extent.
 We first met via Richard Z's U.S. website (which is no longer in existence) and then set up the UK site.
 More people joined in after finding the UK site.
 We first met informally in spring 1999, and have met on and off ever since.
 The association was set up in July 2002, became a charity in December 2002, and a charitable trust in 2005.
 Humour, trust, intelligent cut and thrust, friendship and empathy are all bywords for the meetings.

-What does the trust do?
+What does the UKPT do?

-The trusts aims are:
+The UKPT’s aims are:

 Trustees